OthmaneBk/Design-Patterns/README.md

 - `Print()`: Display files in a **Swing interface** with a JTable (showing file names and sizes).

+Here’s an example of how to use the Command Pattern to select only files that end with .java

 <img width="372" alt="image" src="https://github.com/user-attachments/assets/624a25ca-ae2e-4e25-8d7f-8e61542d25be" />